masamune-prog/warc2summary/README.md

 Distributed under the terms of the [MIT license][license], _warc2summary_ is free and open source software.
+This package is brought to you by the National Library Board.
+By using any part of this package, you agree to not hold NLB or the developers liable for any damages, physical or otherwise in perpetuity throughout the universe
 ## Issues

 If you encounter any problems,